 Demonstrating value and getting traction

 Before investing significant resources in a large-scale security analytics programme, many organisations develop a proof-of-concept to help demonstrate the value of a security analytics project and to get stakeholder support.
 Typically, this is done using a subset of data to develop sample visuals and provide stakeholders insight into what is possible and how it would be useful to the organisation.
 This approach requires a smaller upfront investment because the technical infrastructure component is removed from the build.

 Alternatively, the information security team may take the approach of selecting a specific area within the information security realm — such as vulnerability management — to pilot an analytics telemetry project with reports using live data for near-real-time analysis.
 While the investment with this approach is larger, the end product delivers more tangible value.

-The cybersecurity leader’s role has changed over the years, from setting rules to monitoring compliance to managing complex risk, and the prevailing metrics that support successful security telemetry programs must continue to evolve in concert.
+The cybersecurity leader’s role has changed over the years, from setting rules to monitoring compliance to managing complex risk, and the prevailing metrics that support successful security telemetry programmes must continue to evolve in concert.